eprochasson/socialite/README.md

 Send the message `document.body` to user whose `_id` is `document.to`.
 A couple thing happens there.
 We first check that the sender is allowed to communicate with the target, and also compute a velocity score, to prevent people from sending message too fast (aiming at preventing automatic spamming).

 The velocity/cooldown algorithm is quite trivial.
 Users are allowed to send X message per period of Y seconds (can be tuned in the `main.config.js` file).
 If they send faster than that, they get a penalty of Z seconds (again, can be configured).
 If they try again, they add Z second to the current penalty.
-An automatic spammer not throttling down it's sending rate will then automatically blocked itself for hours or days.
+An automatic spammer not throttling down its sending rate will then automatically blocked itself for hours or days.

 #### uploadPhoto(options)